Skip to content

 LCM Calculator

-Find the smallest positive integer divisible by both of two given numbers.
-Useful for adding fractions, scheduling repeating events, and aligning cycles.
+Find the least common multiple — the smallest positive integer that two numbers both divide into evenly.
+It is essential for adding fractions, scheduling repeating events, and aligning cycles.

 About this calculator